serendeepia/serendeepia.github.io/_careers/big_data_architect_engineer.md

 Ideally, you like to play with the latest Big Data tools when you have a chance to do it, but you only use mature solutions for production environments.
 You also have some interest for the Data Science and Machine Learning world.

 This is an initial contract position for a short project (1 to 3 months) with an hourly rate of gross 40€.
-We hope to keep you in our network for more future projects until we can afford a full time position.
+Once in our network there will be very solid possibilities to be involved in further projects

 Responsibilities
 * Work with clients to capture their needs for the Big Data platform